GoogleCloudPlatform/click-to-deploy/k8s/influxdb/README.md

 Single pod running InfluxDB container is behind Service Kubernetes object and by default it is not exposed to communication outside of Kubernetes cluster.

-3 ports are confiugred by default:
+3 ports are configured by default:

 * 8086 - for communication to InfluxDB instance and to connect Grafana monitoring application.